-SynopsisPaul Ruebens is an American actor, writer, film producer and comedian best known as his alter ego, Pee-Wee Herman.
-In 1985, Ruebens released his first feature box office hit, Pee-wee's Big Adventure, directed by Tim Burton.
-He was arrested in 1991 in Florida and charged with indecent exposure and arrested again in 2002 for child pornography charges which were dropped two years later.
+Born in New York in 1952, Paul Reubens is an American actor, writer, film producer and comedian best known as his alter ego, Pee-wee Herman.
+In 1985, Reubens released his first feature box office hit, Pee-wee's Big Adventure, directed by Tim Burton.
+He was arrested in 1991 in Florida and charged with indecent exposure and arrested again in 2002 for child pornography charges, which were dropped two years later.

-Once there, Paul Reubens studied drama at the California Institute of the Arts and performed with the improv group The Groundlings during the 1970s.
+Once there, Reubens studied drama at the California Institute of the Arts and performed with the improv group The Groundlings during the 1970s.
 It was there that he developed the Pee-wee character, an innocent man-boy who enjoyed playing tricks on his friends.
 His signature gray suit, small red bow tie, slicked back hair and silly dance moves completed the caricature.
-In 1981, HBO aired one of Paul Reubens' live shows, and the Pee-wee phenomenon began.
+In 1981, HBO aired one of Reubens' live shows, and the Pee-wee phenomenon began.

-In 1985, Paul Reubens built on the popularity of his Pee-wee character by releasing his first feature film, Pee-wee's Big Adventure.
+In 1985, Reubens built on the popularity of his Pee-wee character by releasing his first feature film, Pee-wee's Big Adventure.
 The movie was directed by Tim Burton and was a huge hit at the box office.
-With his star on the rise, Reubens soon signed with CBS to develop the seminal Saturday morning children??s program Pee-wee's Playhouse, which ran from 1986 to 1990.
+With his star on the rise, Reubens soon signed with CBS to develop the seminal Saturday morning children's program Pee-wee's Playhouse, which ran from 1986 to 1990.